The Architecture of Agency Volume 2 The Varieties of Uncertainty

 Start with what Yudkowsky gets right.
 Indexical uncertainty arises whenever an observer’s evidence is consistent with more than one location, identity, or vantage point — whenever there are several places you could be standing and nothing in your experience settles which.
 The classic cases are self-location puzzles: Sleeping Beauty waking without knowing whether it is Monday or Tuesday; the simulation hypothesis, on which your experiences are consistent with being flesh or being software; the observer outside Schrödinger’s box, about to open it.

-How the numbers should actually be assigned in self-location puzzles — why you are not a random sample from the observers, and not a random branch from the tree — is a hard enough question to need two chapters of its own, You’re Not a Random Sample and You’re Not a Random Branch.
+How the numbers should be assigned in self-location puzzles — why you are not a random sample from the observers, and not a random branch from the tree — is a hard enough question to need two chapters of its own, You’re Not a Random Sample and You’re Not a Random Branch.
 Here I need only the taxonomy point: timeline uncertainty is the central case of Credence, the one that empirical evidence bears on and Measure objectively underwrites.

 Central — but not exhaustive.
-Consider three questions a rational agent can be genuinely, quantifiably unsure about, none of which is a question about which branch it occupies.
+Consider three questions a rational agent can be quantifiably unsure about, none of which is a question about which branch it occupies.

 Logical Uncertainty